Pacze/Python-Projects/README.md

 # Python-Projects
-Acesta este un Convertor in Lei sau in Euro.
+This is a app that convert RON in EURO and EURO in Ron.
-Aplicatia este inca in lucru
+The app is still in progress